CaboneMailServer/GoSMTP-dup/docs/postfix.md

 # Compile the transport map
 postmap /etc/postfix/transport

+# For Option B: Start external service
+systemctl start gosmtp-dup
+systemctl enable gosmtp-dup

 # Reload Postfix configuration
 systemctl reload postfix

 # Verify configuration
 postfix check
 ```

+**Note**: For Option A (Postfix-managed), the duplicator process will be started automatically by Postfix when needed.

 ## Testing the Integration